ItsWinterBush26/MobileGlues-pluginmz/README.md

 please see [LTW](https://github.com/PojavLauncherTeam/Ltw)some ltw codes like xml build.gradle were used and modified

 # Building
-`./gradlew :ltw:assembleRelease`
+`./gradlew :MGR:assembleRelease`

-After completion, an AAR with native libraries will be available in `ltw/build/outputs/aar/ltw-release.aar`
+After completion, an AAR with native libraries will be available in `MGR/build/outputs/aar/MGR-release.aar